Extra-Creativity/OpenGLFramework/README.md

 ## Usage

+> Preface : You can customize any part by rewriting inner OpenGL code as you need.

 You always need to call `InitContext()` first before using components of this projects, and `EndContext()` if you don't use them any more.

 ### MainWindow